Mahoney/mahoney.github.com/_posts/2012-10-24-scalas-maligned-type-system.md

 use to describe the generic types being unfamiliar to Java developers who might otherwise recognise a concept familiar to them from Java.

-For instance, to be told "`List[A+]` means List is covariant in A" is daunting.
+For instance, to be told "`List[A+]` means `List` is covariant in `A`" is daunting.
 To find out that all this means is that effectively the declaration
 ```scala
 val elements: List[Number] = new List(1, 2, 3)
 ```